-Things had been bad at home for a long time – my mum had a lot of trouble with her boyfriends and it often wasn’t safe for me to be around.
-So as a kid I spent a lot of time with my grandparents.
-They’ve got a farm, and grandad trains dogs – he's really good, he’s been all around the world working as a trainer.
+My mum had a lot of trouble with her boyfriends and it often wasn’t safe for me to be around.
+So when I was a kid I spent a lot of time with my grandparents down in the Borders.
+They’ve got a farm down there, and grandad trains dogs – he's really good, he’s been all around the world working as a trainer, and as a kid I had dogs down there and he helped me train them up.
 He was really hoping that I’d carry on the family tradition and follow in his footsteps.

 When I was 13 or so, me and Mum moved up to West Lothian to get away from a bad situation with her ex.
 It was good in a lot of ways – she was able to get a lot more support, and there was work up here, but by that time I’d fallen in with a pretty rough crowd – I got involved in a lot of rough stuff.
 I stopped seeing my grandad for a long time, and when he saw I wasn’t coming back he sold on my dogs and tried to come to terms with the idea I wouldn’t be a trainer like he hoped.